 The microphones are made up of carbon granules between two metal plates.
 One of the plates acts as a diaphragm– when the sound waves hit the metal plates the granules change, which alters the electrical resistance between the plates.

 Sure, one could argue you can achieve a similar sound with processing.
-But I assure you, you’ll never be able to get this sound as easily and with as much style and vibe as you can with using the actual thing.
+But I assure you, you’ll never be able to get this sound as quickly and with as much style and vibe as you can with using the actual thing.
 The real winner here is the Tone Box that comes included with the microphone.
-It basically turns one carbon microphone into 5 different sounding microphones.
+It basically turns one carbon microphone into five different sounding microphones.
 You can even play around with using the tone box on other microphones.

-In my post “Setting yourself apart: recording unique sounds” I talk about how important it is use real effects and to make your own new original sounds.
+In my post “Setting yourself apart: recording unique sounds” I talk about how important it is to use real effects and to make your own new original sounds.
 The Carbonphone and the rest of Placid Audio’s line of character microphones will do just that, allow you to add a new color to your sonic palate.
-I love it on piano or on vocals in tandem with a u87.
+I love it on piano or vocals in tandem with a u87.
 When it comes time to mix I blend the Carbonphone channel to add in some grit and flavor.
-Over the years I’ve moved more towards mixing in the box but I still need to stack up the analog flavor on the way in.
+Over the years I’ve moved more towards mixing in the box, but I still need to stack up the analog flavor on the way in.
 The Carbonphone allows me to achieve a sound with realness and vibe that you can’t get any other way.
 You can listen to samples and learn more about the Carbonphone and Tone Box on the Placid Audio website.